Lifestage mascot

 • Excessive thirst and repeat visits to the water bowl

-• Swellings, wounds, painful spots etc, no matter where they are on the body, inside and out!
+• Swellings, wounds, painful spots etc, (from insect stings, for instance) no matter where they are on the body, inside and out!

 • Excessive scratching, which may even lead to self-inflicted sores